Garden and Grounds

 Landscape architect Jens Jensen designed the rock work and pools for the conservatory inside the house.

 The estate’s landscaping was arranged in an informal, yet lavish, style.
 Not wanting to wait years to enjoy the grounds, the Joslyns had more than 100 mature trees planted.
-They built a greenhouse to provide a constantly changing display of flowers for the giant flowerbeds on the 5.5-acre estate.
+They built a greenhouse to provide a constantly changing display of flowers for the giant flowerbeds on the 5.56-acre estate.
 By 1899, the grounds were developed and the greenhouse completed.
-Sarah developed a nationally respected collection of orchids in the greenhouse.
+Sarah and George developed a nationally respected collection of orchids in the greenhouse.

 On Easter Sunday morning, March 23, 1913, Mrs. Joslyn took her friends to the green house to view her orchid collection.
 That afternoon, one of the city’s worst tornados destroyed the greenhouse, much of the Castle grounds, and a wide swath of Omaha.
 While the orchids survived the tornado itself, a hard freeze followed on the heels of the tornado, destroying the collection.

 George donated the remnants of the greenhouse to the City of Omaha and built, in its place, a small, six-sided clapboard summer house.
 To its east side was a grape arbor and squirrel house.

 Birdhouses and bird feeding stations were placed throughout the Castle grounds, thoughtfully located near plants favored by various birds for food and nesting.

 The estate grounds were the first to be designated a landmark affiliate site when the Nebraska Statewide Arboretum was established in 1996.

 Today, landscape restoration is underway: seasonal flower beds are tended as are perennial plants and bushes.
 The majestic trees are well cared for and many new trees have been planted.
 In time, two ponds forming a figure eight, spanned by a footbridge at the narrow point, will reappear as will the greenhouse.